tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 From the OpenShift web console, switch to Administrator view.
 Navigate to Operators --> OperatorHub Menu on the Left side as shown in the screenshot below.
 In the search text box, you need to type "OpenShift Pipelines" to narrow down the search
 ![Operators](OCP_Pipeline_Operator.png)

-Select "Red Hat OpenShift Pipelines" and Click on "Install" button.
+Select "Red Hat OpenShift Pipelines".
 ![Operators](OCP_Pipeline_Install.png)

 Your screen will look like this now